 One way or another, the way you buy an airline ticket is about to change.

 Douglas Kauffman had the misfortune of being booked on the Celebrity Millennium.
 You may recall the propulsion problems that caused a string of cancellations late this summer.

 Sue Marcus was looking for a flight from Washington to Tulsa.
+Instead, she found trouble.

 Cruise refunds.
 There, didn’t your blood pressure just go up?
 Mine sure did.